Charles Perkins (Aboriginal activist): Education

-He was educated at St Mary's Church School in Alice Springs, St Francis House for Aboriginal Boys in Adelaide, the Metropolitan Business College, Sydney and the University of Sydney from where he graduated in 1966 with a Bachelor of Arts.
+He subsequently attended the Metropolitan Business College in Sydney, followed by the University of Sydney, from where he graduated in 1966 with a Bachelor of Arts.
 He was the first Indigenous man in Australia to graduate from university.
 While at university he worked part-time for the City of South Sydney cleaning toilets.

 Public life

 The Freedom Ride

 In 1965 he was one of the key members of the Freedom Ride – a bus tour through New South Wales by activists protesting discrimination against Aboriginal people in small towns in NSW, Australia.
 This action was inspired by the US Civil Rights Freedom Ride campaign in 1961.
 The Australian Freedom Ride aimed to expose discrepancies in living, education and health conditions among the Aboriginal population.
 The tour targeted rural towns such as Walgett, Moree, and Kempsey.
 They acted to publicise acts of blatant discrimination.
 This was demonstrated through one of the Freedom Ride activities in Walgett.
 A local RSL club refused entry to Aboriginal people, including those who were ex-servicemen who participated in the two World Wars.
 At one stage during the Rides, the protesters' bus was run off the road.